|

 Some interesting rock strata.

-The view ahead with the Lower Tunnel which we would enter in about four minutes.
+Ahead there was a view of Lower Tunnel which we would enter in about four minutes.

-The first good look out into the Great Plains.
+We also had our first good look out toward the Great Plains.

 Our train exiting the Lower Tunnel.

-The old grade of the narrow gauge Bald Mountain Railroad that once served the Occidental Mines.
+The old grade of the narrow gauge Bald Mountain Railroad that once served the Occidental Mines was across the canyon.

-That rock spine was the reason for the Lower Tunnel.
+One could see the rock spine that was the reason for the Lower Tunnel.

-To our north was the 11,569 foot Mount Maestas.
+To the north was the 11,569 foot Mount Maestas.

-East Spanish Peak which is a 12,683 foot mountain.
+To the southeast was East Spanish Peak, which is 12,683 feet,

 Our train took a series of horseshoe curves as we approached Occidental.

-As we headed east the landscape continued to lower in elevation.
+As we headed east, the landscape continued to change as we drop to the lower elevation.

-Our train is running along Middle Creek until it joins the Cucharas River.
+Our train is running along Middle Creek until it joined the Cucharas River.

-That mountain still visible as we dropped east.
+That mountain is still visible as we dropped east.

 The views were stunning.

-We continue to descend as we near La Veta.
+The train continued to descend as we neared La Veta.

 A look back from where we had come.